aws-amplify/docs/cli/graphql.md

 - An Amazon DynamoDB table with 5 read/write units.
 - An AWS AppSync DataSource configured to access the table above.
 - An AWS IAM role attached to the DataSource that allows AWS AppSync to call the above table on your behalf.
-- Up to 8 resolvers (create, update, delete, get, list, onCreate, onUpdate, onDelete) but this is configurable via the `query`, `mutation`, and `subscription` arguments on the `@model` directive.
+- Up to 8 resolvers (create, update, delete, get, list, onCreate, onUpdate, onDelete) but this is configurable via the `queries`, `mutations`, and `subscriptions` arguments on the `@model` directive.
 - Input objects for create, update, and delete mutations.
 - Filter input objects that allow you to filter objects in list queries and connection fields.